forestryio/forestry.io/hugo/content/docs/settings/front-matter-templates.md

 ### Display Field

 After you've added some fields to your FMT, you can assign one field to act as the **Display Field**.
-This field is used when displaying the list of blocks created with a [Blocks](/docs/settings/fields/blocks) field type.
+This field is used when displaying the page in the page listing, and is also used in the list of blocks created with a [Blocks](/docs/settings/fields/blocks) field type.

 {{% pretty_screenshot img="/uploads/2018/08/block_labels.png" caption="Example of a block listing" %}}